apache/trafficcontrol/docs/source/overview/delivery_services.rst

 	Use the `background_fetch <https://docs.trafficserver.apache.org/en/7.1.x/admin-guide/plugins/background_fetch.en.html>`_ plugin to service the range request while caching the whole object.
 (Aliased as "1 - Use background_fetch plugin" in Traffic Portal forms)
 2
 	Use the `cache_range_requests <https://github.com/apache/trafficserver/tree/7.1.x/plugins/experimental/cache_range_requests>`_ plugin to cache ranges as unique objects.
 (Aliased as "2 - Use cache_range_requests plugin" in Traffic Portal forms)
+3
+	Use the `slice <https://github.com/apache/trafficserver/tree/master/plugins/experimental/slice>`_ plugin to slice range based requests into deterministic chunks.
+(Aliased as "3 - Use slice plugin" in Traffic Portal forms)

+		.. versionadded:: ATCv4.1

 .. note:: Range Request Handling can only be implemented on :term:`cache servers` using :abbr:`ATS (Apache Traffic Server)` because of its dependence on :abbr:`ATS (Apache Traffic Server)` plugins.
 The value may be set on any Delivery Service, but will have no effect when the :term:`cache servers` that ultimately end up serving the content are e.g. Grove, Nginx, etc.